 1. Use a Safe At-Home Peel

 Exfoliation is key in helping to unclog pores, but many conventional scrubs are too abrasive for the delicate skin barrier, potentially causing microscopic damage.
 A safe, gentle, yet potent way to dissolve the blackheads in your pores is to use an at-home peel that contains alpha hydroxy acids (AHAs), which also help alleviate sun damage and stimulate collagen production.3 AHAs are more skin-friendly because they are chemical exfoliators, meaning they dissolve the bad stuff.
-The Resurface + Restore peel system harnesses AHAs to remove dead skin cells, while removing stubborn oil and loosening debris.

 How To Use It: